Michelle Salzman

 Michelle Salzman (born July 5, 1977) is an American politician, businesswoman, and Army veteran currently serving as a Republican member of the Florida House of Representatives from the 1st District since November 2020.
 She defeated incumbent Mike Hill in the Republican primary and Democrat Franscine Mathis in the general election.
 She was re-elected in 2022 and 2024.

 Salzman currently serves as the junior most state legislator for Escambia County; her district primarily including the northern portion of Escambia County.
+In 2023, Salzman gained notoriety for her call for genocide against Palestinians in the Gaza War.